digreatbrian/duck/README.md

 ## 🔒 HTTPS and SSL Guide
 Duck provides **built-in SSL configuration** with default server certificates and private keys for **development and testing** purposes.

+**Additionally, you'll need to have OpenSSL installed on your system for SSL certificate generation**.

 ### ✅ Enabling HTTPS
 To activate HTTPS, set the following in your `settings.py`: